 Brushing too hard consistently or with a hard-bristled toothbrush can wear away the enamel of the teeth.
 Similarly, too harsh whitening agents can result in damage to your tooth.
 These are all capable of resulting in tooth sensitivity.

 Grinding your teeth at night can cause damage to them and leave the dentin exposed.
 Obtaining a night guard or practicing relaxation methods can help prevent sensitivity from occurring.

 Whitening treatments often cause temporary sensitivity.
 The sensitivity should fade in time.

 If tooth sensitivity is unbearable or lasts for an extended period of time, you should contact your dentist to ensure there isn’t a serious underlying problem.
 Your dentist will be able to pinpoint what is causing your tooth sensitivity.
-To learn more about how to prevent tooth sensitivity, contact us at Jenson Dental today!
+To learn more about how to prevent tooth sensitivity, contact us at Jenson Dental in Brigham City, UT today!